Mission and learning objectives

 The program blends culture and methodology with lessons focused on specific knowledge and skills necessary for managing firms in food and beverage and related industries.
 Lessons from top academics, executives, experts and professionals are at the core, along with access to true Italian culture and heritage.

-MFB is composed of core courses and extra-activities such as seminars, company presentations and visits, internship/field project/personal business project.
+MFB is composed of core courses and extra-activities such as seminars, company presentations and visits, field projects.

 This list may be subject to change, to make room for new ideas, projects or issues of emerging significance.

-Opening Ceremony: Know Your School, Your Class, Your Future
+Opening Week: Know Your School, Your Class, Your Future

-The MFB Program starts with the Opening Ceremony, an introduction to the MFB program which provides students with practice in public speaking, team building, cultural diversity, group dynamics, the case study method and professional writing through a series of interactive workshops.
+The MFB Program starts with the Opening Ceremony, an introduction to the MFB program, which provides students with team building, cultural diversity, group dynamics, through a series of interactive workshops.

-In addition students are given the opportunity to get acquainted with the services provided by the School (i.e. Career Service, Student Clubs, etc).
+In addition, students are given the opportunity to get acquainted with the services provided by the School (i.e. Bocconi, Alumni Association Career Service, Student Clubs, etc).

 In addition to core courses, in this phase participants will attend seminars and company presentations and will be involved in company visits.